WHO sets up panel to review handling of COVID-19 pandemic | Health

 WHO sets up panel to review handling of COVID-19 pandemic

+Former New Zealand prime minister Helen Clark and former Liberian president Ellen Johnson Sirleaf have agreed to head the panel, WHO Director-General Tedros Adhanom Ghebreyesus said.
+"The magnitude of this pandemic, which has touched virtually everyone in the world, clearly deserves a commensurate evaluation, an honest evaluation," Tedros told a virtual meeting with representatives of WHO's 194 member states.

+The co-chairs will select the other panel members, he said.
+The panel will then provide an interim report to an annual meeting of health ministers in November and present a "substantive report" next May.
 "This is not a standard report that ticks a box and is then put on a shelf to gather dust.
-This is something we take seriously," Tedros said, adding that the panel would provide an interim report to an annual meeting of health ministers being reconvened in November.
-Clark, addressing the meeting, said that the assignment "could only be described as exceptionally challenging".
+This is something we take seriously," Tedros said.

 ALSO READ